As soon as you start a pension with your super, you need to make minimum pension payments each year to keep your pensions tax-free status.

-An honest mistake only counts as such if the shortfall is less than 1/12 of the minimum payment and your client makes the catch-up payment as soon as they become aware of the shortfall.
+An honest mistake only counts as such if the shortfall is less than 1/12 of the minimum payment and you make the catch-up payment as soon as you become aware of the shortfall.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 All information on Tax Talks is of a general nature only and might no longer be up to date or correct.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s circumstances.